ThreeLetters/SimpleProtocols/README.md

 1. shuffleObjects - Shuffle order in objects.
 Default: true
 2. scrambleConditionals - Scramble conditional statements.
 Default: true
 3. scrambleNumbers - Scramble numbers.
 Default: true

+# Note:
+The json files in this project are not actually json.
+This is to simplify its syntax. `eval()` is used to evaluate the files.